cyrraz/plothist/docs/advanced/model_examples.rst

     signal_hist = make_hist(df[key][signal_mask], bins=50, range=range, weights=1)

     # Optional: scale to data
-    # boost_histogram.Histogram objects are really easy to manipulate.
-Here, we just multiply them by a scalar to scale them, and their variance is correctly scaled as well.
+    # boost_histogram.Histogram objects are easy to manipulate.
+Here, we multiply them by a scalar to scale them, and their variance is correctly scaled as well.
     background_scaling_factor = data_hist.sum().value / sum(background_hists).sum().value
     background_hists = [background_scaling_factor * h for h in background_hists]